StuartLox/trading-bot/docs/README.md

 ## SSE & React Dashboard

-Node app consumes model features from Kafka and Then server-sent events (SSE) to React Dashboard.
+Node app creates a temporary consumer group which starts from latest each time a new client connects.
+Server then sends realtime updates to React Dashboard using server-sent events (SSE).
 GIF below shows rolling average bitcoin price updating in realtime.

 ![BitcoinPrice](assets/BitcoinPrice.gif)